-The Fathers of the Council of Nicaea knew from Scripture that Jesus was born of the Father before time began and that through Him all things were made; they also knew, from Scripture and from the constant teaching and tradition of the Church and by their sensus fidei, that He was no simple creature but was indeed the divine and eternal Son of God.
+The Fathers of the Council of Nicaea knew from Scripture, from the constant teaching and tradition of the Church and from their own sensus fidei that Jesus was God from God, born of the Father before time began, and that through Him all things were made.
 It was imperative that this be spelt out in an infallible Creed and that this heresy be once and for all put to rest.